23Nilesh/UAV/README.md

-# UAUV(Unmanned Aerial-UnderWaterv Vehicle) or Amphibious Drone
+# UAUV(Unmanned Aerial-UnderWater Vehicle) or Amphibious Drone
 ## Attitude control of amphibious drone
 Hybrid Drones, or Unmanned Aerial and Underwater Vehicles (UAUVs), are aircraft that do not require a human pilot on board and are controlled either by humans from a distant location or by